Eviction-Data-Research/nsf-prototype/README.md

 ## Overview

-This project, in its current state, serves as a proof of concept to investigate how city planners could potentially identify wrongful evictions at CARES Act properties in the metro Atlanta area.
+This project, in its current state, serves as a proof of concept to investigate how legal aid, tenant organizers, and city planners could potentially identify wrongful evictions at CARES Act properties in the metro Atlanta area.

 ## Project Management